Skip to main content

 Is it bad to brush your teeth after eating?
 Not necessarily.
 As we said before, timing is everything.
 You can brush your teeth after meals, but it’s best to wait a while for your enamel’s biggest defender to do its job.
 That would be your saliva!

-Your saliva washes away the acids that damage your enamel and neutralize some of the acids and bacteria so they can’t harm your teeth.
-Your saliva also creates a chemical reaction with fluoride in your toothpaste that allows it to absorb into the enamel and protect your teeth better.
+Your saliva washes away the acids that damage your enamel and neutralizes some of the acids and bacteria so they can’t harm your teeth.
+Your saliva also triggers a chemical reaction with the fluoride in your toothpaste, allowing it to penetrate the enamel and better protect your teeth.

-It takes about half an hour for saliva to reach its maximum chemical reaction level, so waiting 30 minutes before you brush is best for your teeth.
+It takes about half an hour for saliva to reach its peak chemical activity, so waiting 30 minutes before brushing is best for your teeth.
 Likewise, waiting half an hour AFTER you brush gives your saliva and the fluoride time to provide maximum protection for your teeth.

 How Can I Help My Teeth Before I Brush?